lacemap/lacemap.github.io/README.md

 Copy all assets
 ---------------
+This allows your own selection of entries on the map and other variations.
-This approach assumes some knowledge of HTML an JavaScript and the right to deploy custom JavaScript on your website.
+It assumes some knowledge of HTML and JavaScript and the right to deploy custom JavaScript on your website.
 * Extract `assets` plus `index.html` and/or `NL.html` out of the [download].
 * Open  the `.html` page(s) with your favorite (plain text) editor.